 – The Hmong people use eight unique tones.

-– Hmong verbs differ from English verbs in their behaviour.
+– Hmong verbs differ from English verbs in their behavior.

 Some Final Thoughts: